game

 about course instructor

-do we live in a video game? is designed and led by stephen marshall (click here to view bio), a media innovator, educator, and tech leader with over two decades of experience at the intersection of technology, storytelling, and systems thinking.
+do we live in a video game? is designed and led by stephen marshall (click here to view bio), an author/filmmaker, educator, and tech leader with over two decades of experience at the intersection of storytelling, team leadership, and systems thinking.

 what kind of reality are we living in — and who gets to shape it?

-here are some proposed episodes (offered as a reference only, themes will be finalized during the course with input from the learners:
+here are some proposed nodes (offered as a reference only, themes will be finalized during the course with input from the learners):

 1. what is this place we live in?